Key Network Statistics

 This second part is a complex problem by itself, as new and increasingly energy efficient mining farms are constantly being added to the network while older ones are slowly forced out.
 With mining rewards always being equal to the proportional contribution to the total network hashrate (on average), the profitability of mining hardware ultimately depends on the variable (electricity) costs per GH/s.
 This provides manufacturers with a strong incentive to keep creating more efficient hardware.
 Starting a new and more efficient farm with these machines can then be very rewarding, although it cannibalizes the profits of other farms.

+Subsequently we still need to find out what the total costs of mining are and what part is being spent on electricity.
 The total ongoing costs for a new farm may range from somewhere between 20 to 30 percent of the total income.
 At the same time, the ongoing costs for a mining farm at the end of its lifetime may approach or even exceed 100 percent (as they receive an increasingly smaller slice of the same pie).
 These farms are first of all trying to make the most out of their investment, and may keep on running even after they start losing money due to contracts not having expired yet, expectations of price increases (what is a loss one day can suddenly be a big profit due to Bitcoin volatility), or simply due to privacy reasons (mining is a way to acquire coins anonymously) for example.

 By design the Bitcoin Energy Consumption Index is strongly linked to the Bitcoin price (after correcting for fees and average time between blocks), but under certain circumstances this may cause a discrepancy with the actual mining hardware in the network.
 Intuitively it is to be expected that an increase in available miner income is followed by more miners on the network trying to take advantage of this.
 It, however, might take some time before these machines can be up and running.
 This happens typically if price increases exceed expectations miners may already have had on the future price of Bitcoin.